vaisakhvn/vaisakhvn/README.md

 - 🐍 Python is my language of choice, and I find its simplicity and versatility truly captivating.
 From web development to data analysis, Python has been my faithful companion on this coding journey.
 - 📊 My long-term goal is to become a data scientist.
 I believe in the power of data to drive insights, inform decisions, and shape the future.
 My programming skills are a stepping stone toward this exciting career path.

-## ♟️ My Love for Chess

-- ♟️ When I'm not immersed in the world of code, I love to play chess.
-It's a game of strategy, tactics, and endless possibilities, much like programming itself.
-Chess challenges my mind and teaches me valuable lessons in strategy and foresight.

 ## 📚 My Learning Journey

 - 🧠 Learning is a never-ending journey for me.
 I'm constantly seeking to expand my knowledge and hone my skills.